 Antonio Mendez has worked in government for almost a decade and most recently served as Deputy Chief of Staff to Lt.
 Governor Donna Lynne.
-Antonio was the recipient of a Posse Scholarship and graduated from Colby College with a B.A. in American Studies.
+He was the recipient of a Posse Scholarship and graduated from Colby College with a bachelor's degree in American studies.
 After attending Colby, Antonio dedicated himself to public service.
 He worked as a Teach for America Corps member, a Senior Trainer at the Posse Foundation, a Colorado Legislative Fellow, and an intern in the Obama Administration.
-In 2014, Antonio graduated from the University of Denver Sturm College of Law with a Juris Doctor and a certificate in International Law.
-Antonio was selected as a 2018 Aspen Institute Spotlight Health Scholar, a 2018 New American Leaders Fellow, and a 2018 Colorado Change Leader.
-He lives in the Capitol Hill neighborhood with his wife Caitlin and their poodle-schnauzer mix Duke.
+In 2014, Antonio graduated from the University of Denver Sturm College of Law with a Juris Doctor and a certificate in international law.
+He was selected as a 2018 Aspen Institute Spotlight Health Scholar, a 2018 New American Leaders Fellow, and a 2018 Colorado Change Leader.
+Antonio lives in the Capitol Hill neighborhood with his wife, Caitlin, and their poodle-schnauzer mix, Duke.

 Direct: (303) 866-2524 | email@example.com